|Date of Birth||17 April 1926, Hong Kong, China|

 Mini Bio (1)

-Joan Lorring was born Mary Magdalene Ellis in Hong Kong on April 17, 1926.
-She and her mother, Ania Fred, a Russian Jewish immigrant, left Hong Kong after the outbreak of WWII and, along with her family, arrived in America as a teenager in 1939.
+Joan Lorring was born Madeline Ellis in Hong Kong on April 17, 1926.
+She and her mother, Ania Fred, a Russian Jewish immigrant, left Hong Kong after the outbreak of WWII to pursue an acting career, settling in California in the late 1930's.
 After finding radio work in Los Angeles, the Anglo-Russian actress worked her way into films making a minor debut at age 18 in the romantic war drama Song of Russia (1944) and subsequently played the small part of Pepita in the ensemble suspenser The Bridge of San Luis Rey (1944).